onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Women are nature itself - they select.
 Money is mostly just a proxy for sex (not the only one) and we can redefine it.
 The 2 biggest drives are sex and intellectual achievement/creation/expression/discovery.

-> "We will rise or fall to the level of our cultural affordances." - [Matthew Pirkowski](https://twitter.com/MattPirkowski/status/1757530236894552448)

-Hawk tuah! - did you buy the memecoin before the rug pull?

-I tried reading Marx and it was boring & outdated as hell!
-I prefer to read about complexity science